Joint Mean and Covariance Modeling of Multiple Health Outcome Measures: Statistical models

-This model allows the deviation of $\boldsymbol \Sigma_{\rm x}$ from the baseline $\m A$ to be of rank 2.
-Additionally, we can interpret the second random effect $\psi$ as allowing an additional, independent source of heteroscedasticity for the set of the $p$ response variables.
-The rank-2 model allows for more flexibility, and can allow for heteroscedasticity across all elements of $\m y$ without requiring extreme residuals for all or none of the elements.
-Further flexibility can be gained by adding additional random effects, allowing the difference between $\boldsymbol \Sigma_{\rm x}$ and the baseline $\m A$ to be of any desired rank.
+Model (\ref{eqn:cov2}) allows the deviation of $\boldsymbol \Sigma_{\rm x_2}$ from the constant matrix $\m A$ to have rank 2.
+We can interpret the second random effect $\psi$ in Equation (\ref{eqn:re2}) as allowing an additional, independent source of heteroscedasticity for the $p$ response variables.
+Further flexibility can be gained with additional random effects, allowing the difference between $\boldsymbol \Sigma_{ \m x}$ and the constant matrix $\m A$ to be of any desired rank up to $p$.

-If one can assume normal distributions for all error terms, this model can be expressed as follows:
+Assuming normality of the error terms, the rank-1 model can be expressed as follows:

-Parameters of this normal covariance regression model can be estimated either by maximum likelihood via EM algorithm or by Bayesian estimation via MCMC.
-In this article, we focus on Bayesian estimation.
+Parameters of this normal covariance regression model can be estimated by maximum likelihood via the EM algorithm or by Bayesian estimation via Markov chain Monte Carlo (MCMC).
+We focus on Bayesian estimation mainly for three reasons: 1. the convergence of EM can be very slow due to the identifiability issue; 2. it is easier to obtain the intervals for those identifiable parameters in the Bayesian setting; and 3. it is easier to perform model selection and diagnoses (such as posterior predictive checks discussed below).
+Calculations are facilitated by using a semi-conjugate prior distribution for $\m A, \m B_1$ and $\m B_2$, in which $p(\m A)$ is an inverse-Wishart$(\m A_0^{-1},\nu_0)$ distribution and $\m C=(\m B_1, \m B_2)$ has a matrix normal distribution.

-The results in \cite{hoff_2012} mainly focus on continuous predictors, such as age.
-However, one of the advantages of the covariance regression model is that it can accommodate all types of variables, including categorical variables.
-In this paper, we utilize and extend the covariance regression model proposed in \cite{hoff_2012} to simultaneously estimate the mean and covariance structure of a large number of groups defined by the cross-classification of several categorical variables.
-We fit the above model for the NHANES data allowing different sets of predictors for the mean and covariance.
-In the next section, we discuss the details of model selection and present the fitted results.
+\cite{hoff_2012} introduce this covariance regression model in the context of continuous predictors, and give an example with one continuous predictor.
+We extend that model to jointly estimate the mean and covariance structure of a large number of groups defined by several categorical variables.
+We fit the model in Equation (\ref{eqn:mean}) and (\ref{eqn:cov1}) and its higher-rank version to the NHANES data, allowing different sets of predictors for the mean and covariance matrix.
+Including multiple categorical predictors requires that we address practical issues such as variable selection and evaluation, which are not discussed in \cite{hoff_2012}.
+In the next section, we discuss the outline of model selection for this covariance regression model with multiple categorical factors.